-Finance departments are the obvious targets for this sort of attack, although there’s plenty of potential victims that could be duped.
+Finance departments are the obvious targets for this sort of attack, although there are plenty of potential victims that could be duped.

 2. Email Account Upgrade Scam

-Faced with having your account expire unless immediate action is taken, the email account upgrade scam can come from trusted email providers like Microsoft and Google, or simply from your seemingly from your company’s IT department.
+Faced with having your account expire unless immediate action is taken, the email account upgrade scam can appear to come from trusted email providers like Microsoft and Google, or simply from your company’s IT department.

 As you can see, nothing harmful stands out from this email.
 There’s no stand-out grammatical errors, no elaborate requests, and the link itself would appear to direct to a safe “https” web page to an unsuspecting user.
 A useful tip is to hover over the link itself when being asked to give personal details - as the text itself often doesn’t represent the true destination of the link.

 Perhaps receiving an email from a ‘Nigerian Prince’ begging for your help in recovering a trapped chunk of money is a laughable excuse of an elaborate story.
 But don’t be fooled, this scam has been around for a while, and there’s a good reason - it works.